 Give Your Villain Things They Care About

-Giving your villain things that they care about and things that they love, such as Dr Horrible’s love for Penny, demonstrates their humanity and the fact they’re driven about more than just villainy.
-Make sure that their desire to do evil or disrupt the good guys life is just one aspect of a rich and developed personality.
+Giving your villain things that they care about and things that they love, such as Dr. Horrible’s love for Penny, demonstrates their humanity and the fact they’re driven by more than just villainy.
+Make sure that their desire to do evil or disrupt the good guy’s life is just one aspect of a rich and developed personality.

-Even the most terrible of villains have come from somewhere, even the most violent of criminals have passsions and interests, and most bad guys have been corrupted and twisted into doing bad things rather than setting out initially to be bad.
-Representing that in your story will make it a richer experience, and also show a better understanding of humanity that your audience will connect to.
+Even the most terrible villains have come from somewhere; even the most violent of criminals have passions and interests, and most bad guys have been corrupted and twisted into doing bad things rather than setting out initially to be bad.
+Representing that in your story will make it a richer experience, and also show a better understanding of humanity that your audience will connect

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!